Abhijeet-kadance/Documento/Nginx_Docs.md

 > This is due to the fact that nginx ask us to serve the custom error page before redirection.

 > Therefore we have created location / { try_files $uri @redirect_to_https; }, here in this we return 301 ro https (443) port.

+---

+**# X-Forwarded-For header Spoofing for a account lockout session with NGINX**

+> The scenario of X-Forwaded-For spoofing can be vulnerable to functionalities as lockout functionality.
+If there is multiple login attempts then such scenario should be encounterd by adding throttling or lockout for a certain period of time.
+But this X-forwaded-For is set in a wrong way.
+Then an intruder can break this functionalty giving intruder to make multiple requests.
+> To resolve this we have to set this header to be disabled.